olebole/irafdoc/doc/tv.imedit.rst

   Additional features and options will be added as they are suggested.
   It is also a prototype using a very limited display interface; execution of a separate display command.
-Much better interaction with a variety of image displays will be provided after a planned <tt>"image display interface"</tt> is implemented.
+Much better interaction with a variety of image displays will be provided after a planned <span style="font-family: monospace;">"image display interface"</span> is implemented.
 Therefore any deficiencies in this area should be excused.

   The zoom and roam features provided here are quite useful.
 However,